pdfernhout/Twirlip7/src/README-server-api.md

 Most of the interaction with streams (i.e. "notebooks" or "journals") on the server is done via socket.io.
 Each stream has an ID which is the SHA256 of a JSON object in canonical form.

-There are also a couple of supplemental server-side APIs for proxying requests (to get aroudn CORS) and to retrieve streams as file resources with a specific content-type.
+There are also a couple of supplemental server-side APIs.
+One is for proxying requests (to get around CORS).
+The other is to retrieve streams as file resources with a specific content-type.

 ### POST /api/proxy